Ever feel you spend way too much of your time tidying up the house?

 My Clutter Threshold

-To let you know though, at that time friends (excluding my super minimalist friends) would in no way describe my house as cluttered or even disorganised.
 However, I knew how much effort it was taking to maintain that level of organisation and how exhausting it was.
 Of course there were the days and even weeks, that no one would see the piles and stuff everywhere.

 But however organised I could make my home, as author, Dana K White, explains, I was living above my clutter threshold.
+You can read my review of Dana’s book, Decluttering At The Speed Of Life.

 “I have a clutter threshold, and it’s unique to me.
 My clutter threshold is the point at which stuff becomes clutter in my home.
 When I’m living above my clutter threshold. there’s more stuff in my home than what I can handle and my house is consistently out of control.
-Living under my clutter threshold helps my home stay more naturally under control.” – Dana K White, Decluttering At The Speed Of Life
+Living under my clutter threshold helps my home stay more naturally under control.” –

 I was living with more stuff than I could comfortably manage and I had more to do’s on my project list than I could ever accomplish.